 Cargill and luxury home developer partner DMB want to build on the same salt ponds where they proposed a 12,000 home project a decade ago.
 We must unite and take action to stop them from building on our Bay.

-The Redwood City Council needs to hear from every community member in the Bay Area.
+Save The Bay is working to protect and restore this site from unsustainable and reckless development again, and the Redwood City Council needs to hear from every community member in the Bay Area.
 Sign our petition and tell local leaders to protect our shorelines.
-Read our Bay Story to learn more about this important issue.
+Read our Bay Story and check out David Lewis’ op-ed in the San Jose Mercury News to learn more about this important issue.

 To the City Council of Redwood City: